akonakanchi/javaBootCamp/javaBasics/reedme.md

 - Creating a custom Exception.

 ## Concurrency
 - Locks is alternate to Synchronize.
-Synchronized is for entire methood rather Lock is for specific piece of code at the required point.
+Synchronized is for entire method rather Lock is for specific piece of code at the required point.

 - **Atomic Classes**